tonycheang/tagged-flashcards-client/README.md

 # Tagged Flashcards
 > Hosted [here](https://tagged-flashcards.herokuapp.com/).
 Please wait a few seconds for Heroku to start up the site if it doesn't immediately load.

 This site was built with language learning in mind, where learners can have up to thousands of cards across a variety of topics.
 Each flashcard can have multiple tags (e.g. shopping, cooking, easy, fruit, phonetic translation).
-Leaners can select a group of active tags to build a customized study session.
+Learners can select a group of active tags to build a customized study session.

 ## Technologies & Features